selabhvl/dat250public/expassignments/expass2.md

 ### Experiment 1: JPA tutorial (optional)

-You will have to complete a simple tutorial which gives you an overview and a gentle introduction on JPA.
-Especially technicalities which will hinder you to complete experiment 2 will be solved here.
+You will have to complete a simple tutorial that gives you an overview and a gentle introduction to JPA.
+Especially technicalities that will hinder you from completing experiment 2 will be solved here.

-Setup a Java application which uses JPA for storing entities in a database based on the following tutorial:
+Setup a Java application that uses JPA for storing entities in a database based on the following tutorial:

 https://www.vogella.com/tutorials/JavaPersistenceAPI/article.html#installation

-Use the Maven project _experiment-1_ found [here](https://github.com/timKraeuter/dat250-jpa-example) as a starting point, so you can skip step 3 (Installation) in the tutorial.
+Use the Maven project _experiment-1_ found [here](https://github.com/timKraeuter/dat250-jpa-example) as a starting point, so that you can skip step 3 (Installation) in the tutorial.

 Complete the tutorial and find a way to inspect the database tables being created - either from the IDE or by installing the [derby database server](http://db.apache.org/derby/papers/DerbyTut/index.html) locally.